Ilulissat Yellow Trail

 2019.6.28

 Speaking of the North, it’s natural to think of the line from “Game of Thrones” – “The North remembers!”
-The North that we experienced was not as cruel and ruthless as it is portrayed in the show, but instead was equally remote and magnificent.
+The North that we experienced wasn’t as cruel and ruthless as it is portrayed in the show, but instead was equally remote and magnificent.
 So let’s use this line as the opening for these posts.

 Just a few years ago, my knowledge of Greenland was limited to it being the world’s largest ice-covered island, with no idea that people lived there and that it was a place to visit.
 A colleague of mine grew up on Greenland, and he told me that from his doorstep, he could see a bay filled with floating icebergs, and that planted a seed in my mind.
 The Faroe Islands were even more unfamiliar to me, mentioned briefly in a geography textbook until I stumbled upon a photo of a waterfall flowing into the sea online.
 I vividly remember my amazement upon seeing that photo for the first time – there are places like this in the world!
 Then there were the lighthouses perched on cliffs, lakes floating on the sea, and I realized that the Faroe Islands were the latest paradise for photographers.